 This is all according to the Mayo Clinic.
 So, how much should you eat?

 The Mayo Clinic says that adults should aim to eat approximately 8 ounces a week.
-But be sure to watch out for how fish are prepared.
-The Mayo Clinic says, “… grilling, broiling or baking is a healthier option than is deep-frying.”
+But be sure to watch out for how fish are maintained and prepared.
+When you do prepare it, try to grill, broil or bake it, as these are the healthier cooking options than deep-frying.

 Dark Green Leafy Veggies